Europe's bank rescue rules risk rebounding on governments

 The EU's Bank Recovery and Resolution Directive, due to become fully effective on Jan.
 1, makes shareholders, creditors and even large depositors liable for the losses of a failing bank before any public money is used to save the lender.

-The directive was a central part of Europe's response to the global financial crisis, which saw hundreds of billions of euros of public money having to be ploughed into failing lenders, including Britain's Royal Bank of Scotland (RBS.L) and Germany's Commerzbank (CBKG.DE).
+The directive was a central part of Europe's response to the global financial crisis, which saw hundreds of billions of euros of public money having to be ploughed into failing lenders, including Britain's Royal Bank Bank of Scotland and Germany's Commerzbank.

 Only days before the new rules go live, concerns about the high political and economic cost of imposing losses on small savers have come to the fore, with Italy offering an example of how things can go wrong.